multani7871/employee-led-SPVs/books.md

 		 -
 	 - Principles by Ray Dalio
 		 -
- - The Elon Musk Series by Wait But Why
+ - [The Elon Musk Series](https://waitbutwhy.com/2017/03/elon-musk-post-series.html) by Wait But Why
-	 - Especially the Cook and the Chef
+	 - Especially the last one
  - Zero To One
 	 - How to think about startups
  - Angel by Jason Calacanis
 	 - How to think about angel investing
  - [The H Factor of Personality: Why Some People Are Manipulative, Self-Entitled, Materialistic, and Exploitive](https://www.amazon.com/dp/B00DV3LRY6/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1)
-	 - Helpful to also take the survey before you read and then take it again after
+	 - Helpful to also [take the survey](https://hexaco.org/hexaco-online) before you read and then take it again after
  - The Barbell Prescription
 	- How to think about health and strength
  - The Gift of Fear